-I don’t know about you, but I’m feeling 2022!
 If your holiday season was anything like mine, taking a few weeks off from drinking might sound like a great idea.
 Enter: Dry January – a whole month of sobriety to start off the new year.
+These alcohol-free date ideas for Dry January can inspire better date ideas, well beyond the beginning of the year.

 Dry January has been all the rage these past few years for many reasons.
 Cutting out alcohol can improve your health and save you more money than you might even realize.
 However, it’s not as easy as it sounds, especially if you’re trying to maintain a social life or are dating.

-If you’re partaking in Dry January, practicing sobriety already, or just want ideas for more unique dates than the standard dinner and drinks, I have you covered with this list of date night ideas that don’t involve drinking.
-Just because you aren’t drinking doesn’t mean you can’t have fun!
-Promise.
+If you’re partaking in Dry January, practicing sobriety already, or just want ideas for more unique dates than the standard dinner and drinks, keep reading.
+This list of date night ideas that don’t involve drinking will come in handy.

 Alcohol-Free Arts & Culture Date Ideas